 One of my aims this year with my blog (along with photos and another few things), is to improve my writing and content.
 Instead of relying on just ‘trying a bit harder’, I wanted to see if there were any good writing tools on the web – tools which would help me reflect on the copy which I was producing, help me refine my ideas and, therefore, help me improve my writing overall!
+It could be like Effortless English for those who are non-English speakers.
 Through my web browsing over the past couple of months, here are the 5 writing tools you need to use.

 Hemingway has completely changed my writing style.
 You simply copy your text into the editor, and it highlights for you: